Australia Starts Here

 Money, Cost and Communications

-Speaking of which, I won’t mince words: Australia is expensive, even if the weak Australian dollar (as of mid-2019) takes the edge off somewhat.
+Speaking of which, I won’t mince words: Australia is expensive, even if the weak Australian dollar (as of mid-2023) takes the edge off somewhat.
 In general, I’d say that even backpackers can expect to pay 100 AUD per-person, per-day in Australia, and even this is somewhat conservative.
 In spite of the high cost of traveling in Australia and the generally high standard of living, communication remains a problem.
 WiFi is very slow and not as widespread as it should be; mobile data packages are exorbitantly priced.

 Places to Visit in Australia

-Many an Australia itinerary will begin in Sydney, and with good reason.
+Many an Australia travel itinerary will begin in Sydney, and with good reason.
 Even from the plane, the sight of Sydney Opera House and the Sydney Harbour Bridge will stir emotions deep within you, to say nothing of how fulfilling it is to visit other places in the city, such as rubbing elbows with animals at Taronga Zoo and eating seafood in Darling Harbour.

 And that’s not even speaking about excellent beaches, be they ones close to the city like Bondi and Coogee, or further afield in Manly.
 Ditto for the Blue Mountains, which are more of a day trip from Sydney than a city center destination, but that should definitely be part of your trip if you’re staying more than a few days.